*This post was originally published in March. It has been updated with more films my parents and I have enjoyed during quarantine.

 These three suggestions come from the same neighbor, who appears to be on something of an adventure kick.
 People do die in these movies, but overall they’re all pretty jolly.

-The Shawshank Redemption (Netflix)
+The Shawshank Redemption (available to rent on Amazon)

 The coziest movie ever made?
 The plot includes some stressful elements, but by now any anxiety they may have once induced should be worn down through sheer familiarity.
 You can relive the glory days of cable TV by playing it on a loop for 151 hours straight.